makeabilitylab/physcomp/advancedio/oled.md

 **Figure** An overview of the 128x64 matrix of LEDs—we call each LED a "pixel".
 We've found that students sometimes flip the y-axis in their minds.
 So, make sure to note how the origin starts at `(0,0)` and the `x-axis` increases to the right and the `y-axis` increases down.
 Image created in PowerPoint and uses images from Fritzing and the [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/coordinate-system-and-units) tutorial.
 {: .fs-1 }

 Thus, to turn "on" the LED at pixel `(18, 6)` using [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview), we would write: `drawPixel(18, 6, SSD1306_WHITE)`.
-For black-and-white displays, the last argument can be either `SSD1306_WHITE` to draw a white pixel or `SSD1306_BLACK` to draw a black pixel (these constants are defined in [Adafruit_SSD1306.h](https://github.com/adafruit/Adafruit_SSD1306/blob/master/Adafruit_SSD1306.h)).
-For color displays, you can instead pass in a unsigned 16-bit value representing RGB colors (see [docs](https://learn.adafruit.com/adafruit-gfx-graphics-library/coordinate-system-and-units)).
+For black-and-white displays, the last argument can be either `SSD1306_WHITE` to draw a white pixel or `SSD1306_BLACK` to draw a black pixel (these parameters are defined in [Adafruit_SSD1306.h](https://github.com/adafruit/Adafruit_SSD1306/blob/master/Adafruit_SSD1306.h)).
+For color displays, you can instead pass in an unsigned 16-bit value representing RGB colors (see [docs](https://learn.adafruit.com/adafruit-gfx-graphics-library/coordinate-system-and-units)).

 ### Drawing subsystem

 Below, we describe how to draw shapes, text, and bitmaps.
 Importantly, when you call any of the drawing routines—from `drawLine` to `drawTriangle`—you are **not** drawing directly to the OLED display.
 Instead, you are drawing to an offscreen buffer handled by the SSD1306 driver.
 So, after you call your drawing routines, you must then call the `void Adafruit_SSD1306::display()` function to push the data from RAM to the display.
-We'll show how to do this in your examples below.
+We'll show how to do this step-by-step in our examples below.

-But, in short, the drawing pipeline looks like this:
+In short, the drawing pipeline looks like this:

 {% highlight C++ %}
 // Instantiate SSD1306 driver display object
 Adafruit_SSD1306 _display(SCREEN_WIDTH, SCREEN_HEIGHT, &Wire, OLED_RESET);